 For many fans of the baby boomer generation and younger, the NFL starts in the 1960s.
 The first Super Bowl.
 The Packers.
 The Giants.
 The birth of the Cowboys.

 But pro football–and football cards–were coming of age a little earlier.
-Some of the most legendary names in the sport are found on 1950s football cards issued by Bowman and Topps, but if you’re a little leery about building a collection from this era, we’ve got ten cards featuring names you know–or should know.
+Some of the most legendary names in the sport are found on 1950s football cards issued by Bowman and Topps, including many iconic rookie cards like Unitas, Starr, Hornung, Jim Brown and Otto Graham but if you’re a little leery about building a collection from this era because of cost, we’ve got ten cards featuring names you know–or should know–that won’t crush your cash flow.

-They represent some historic NFL figures and it’s a group you ought to be able to buy in ungraded, near mint condition for a total investment of less than $1,000 if you’re willing to shop around.
+They represent some historic NFL figures and it’s a group you ought to be able to buy in ungraded, very respectable condition for a total investment of less than $1,000 if you’re willing to shop around.

 Click the link on the player’s name to see them available in a variety of price ranges/conditions on eBay.